Aug

 1 Corinthians 4:5

-Next, notice that the saints will even take on and break in pieces “captains and rulers” (ref.
+Jeremiah 51 further prophesies that the saints will take on and break in pieces “captains and rulers” (ref.
 Jeremiah 51:23).

-The Bible prophesies that the humans living in the kingdom of God no longer need to shed blood in anger.
+To this point, the Bible prophesies that humans living in the promised land will no longer need to shed blood in anger.

 The wolf and the lamb shall feed together, and the lion shall eat straw like the bullock: and dust shall be the serpent’s meat.
 They shall not hurt nor destroy in all my holy mountain, saith the LORD.